PTSD: National Center for PTSD

 - You may feel like you are going through the event again.
 This is called a flashback.

-- You may see, hear, or smell something that causes you to relive the event.
-This is called a trigger.
-News reports, seeing an accident, or hearing fireworks are examples of triggers.
+- You may see, hear or smell something that causes you to relive the event.
+This is called a trauma reminder, cue or trigger.
+News reports, seeing an accident, or hearing fireworks are examples of trauma reminders.

 - Avoiding things that remind you of the event.
 You may try to avoid situations or people remind you of the trauma event.
 You may even avoid talking or thinking about the event.
 For example: